Gentoo¶

 grep BACKLIGHT /boot/config

-and then trying writing values into /sys/class/backlight/[something]/brightness
+and then trying writing values into /sys/class/backlight/[something]/brightness.

 Other Gentoo¶